thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ### Metric event semantics

-For the SDK to apply proper processing logic to each type of measurement, the metric event must carry its own semantics (or meaning).
+For the SDK to apply proper processing logic to each type of measurement, the metric event must carry its own semantics.
 OTel defines three key semantic groups:

 - **Synchronicity**: <ins>synch</ins> - a metric event is collected immediately (i.e latency) or <ins>async</ins> - the event is collected later in a separate process (i.e mem stats).
 - **Measurement style**: <ins>adding</ins> - new value is added to previous metric value (i.e sum) or <ins>grouping</ins> - collect individual values (i.e latency).